 This corpus is formed by various texts covering different literary genres: history, philosophy, rhetoric, epistolary, science, biography.
 More detail is given in the last section of the article.
 The partitions are chosen in order to be balanced with the size of Natural History II.

 Cf. for instance Natural History II 22: [...]
-Fortuna sola invocatur ac nominatur, una accusatur, rea una agitur [...]volubilis, a plerisque vero et caeca existimata (“Fortune alone is invoked and named, alone accused, alone impeached [...], deemed volatile and indeed by most men blind as well”, Rackham 1938:183).
+Fortuna sola invocatur ac nominatur, una accusatur, rea una agitur [...]volubilis, a plerisque vero et caeca existimata (“Fortune alone is invoked and named, alone accused, alone impeached [...], deemed volatile and indeed by most men blind as well,” Rackham 1938:183).

 Cf. Natural History II 106: Nec meantium modo siderum haec uis est, sed multorum etiam adhaerentium caelo, quotiens errantium accessu inpulsa aut coniectu radiorum exstimulata sunt [...].
 Quin et sua sponte quaedam statisque temporibus [...] (“Nor does this power belong to the moving stars only, but also to many of those that are fixed to the sky, whenever they are impelled forward by the approach of the planets or goaded on by the impact of the rays [...].
-Indeed some stars move of themselves and at fixed times [...]”, Rackham 1938:251)
+Indeed some stars move of themselves and at fixed times [...],”Rackham 1938:251)

-Cf. Natural History II 39: Ideo et peculiaris horum siderum ratio est [...] (“Consequently the course of these stars also is peculiar ”, Rackham 1938:193).
+Cf. Natural History II 39: Ideo et peculiaris horum siderum ratio est [...] (“Consequently the course of these stars also is peculiar,” Rackham 1938:193).
 Many other iuncturae are to be found in the text : unde et, nec non et, tum et, namque et, namque et, non modo, uerum et, itaque et, sic et, quoniam et.

 The expression et nostra aetas is present also at Natural History II 99, even though here it is a case of correlative et: Trinos soles et antiqui saepius uidere, sicut Sp.
-Postumio Q. Mucio et Q. Marcio M. Porcio et M. Antonio P. Dolabella et M. Lepido L. Planco cos., et nostra aetas uidit Diuo Claudio Principe [...](“In former times three suns have often been seen at once, for example in the consulships of Spurius Postumius and Quintus Mucius, of Quintus Marcius and Marcus Porcius, of Marcus Antonius and Publius Dolabella and of Marcus Lepidus and Lucius Plancus; and our generation saw this during the principate of his late Majesty Claudius [....]”, Rackham 1938:243).
+Postumio Q. Mucio et Q. Marcio M. Porcio et M. Antonio P. Dolabella et M. Lepido L. Planco cos., et nostra aetas uidit Diuo Claudio Principe [...](“In former times three suns have often been seen at once, for example in the consulships of Spurius Postumius and Quintus Mucius, of Quintus Marcius and Marcus Porcius, of Marcus Antonius and Publius Dolabella and of Marcus Lepidus and Lucius Plancus; and our generation saw this during the principate of his late Majesty Claudius [....],” Rackham 1938:243).

 Natural History II 57: “For the eclipse of both sun and moon within 15 days of each other has occurred even in our time, in the year of the third consulship of the elder Emperor Vespasian and the second consulship of the younger” (Rackham 1938:207).